 Read success stories from recent clients Stanley Black & Decker, Philips Lightolier, Cisco Brewery, and Kettle Cuisine.

 For more information on the IAC program or centers in other regions, visit DOE's website.

-In advance of our site visit, we analyze the utility bills to identify trends, peaks in usage, and key areas to review on site.
+After confirming a client's eligibility and scheduling an assessment, we request energy and water bills for the most recent 12 months available.
+In advance of our site visit, we analyze the utility bills to determine the facility's rates and identify trends, peaks in usage, and key areas to review on site.

 After the site visit, our team researches and analyzes both technical and financial factors for each recommendation, and then develop estimates for implementation cost and annual cost savings.

-Each IAC is required to annually submit a list of clients to the Department of Energy for internal use.
+Each IAC is required to submit a list of clients to the Department of Energy for internal use.
 We also submit assessment recommendation data, without company name or location, to the IAC field management team at Rutgers University, which enters selected information on each assessment into the IAC Database.

 We may ask clients to participate in case studies for use in IAC program outreach.
 We only publish identifying details such as company name and location with the client's written permission.

 These charts break down the savings for our recommendations: